WiFi extenders vs mesh networks [pros and cons]

 - The price you are willing to pay for a network upgrade—This last point may very well be the deciding factor.
 On average, mesh networks can cost as much as $300, whereas a good WiFi extender can cost as little as $50.
 The reason for this discrepancy is the simple fact that WiFi extenders are simply an add-on to your existing network setup whereas mesh networks are an entirely new network setup that require multiple new devices to be placed around your home.

 Before you decide whether to purchase a WiFi extender or mesh network system, you can try improving our WiFi signal on your own.
-For example, try moving your router to a more central location in your home, changing your router's WiFi channel to a less congested channel, and if your router is dual-band, you can try switching frequencies to which your device(s) are connecting.
-Of course, if you try these alternative solutions and are still experiencing WiFi signal problems, we hope this blog helps you take the next step!
+For example, try moving your router to a more central location in your home, changing your router's WiFi channel to a less congested channel, and if your router is dual-band, you can try switching the WiFi frequency bands to which your devices are connecting.
+Of course, if you try these alternative solutions and still experience WiFi signal strength problems, we hope this blog helps you take the next step!

 - WiFi channels explained

-- WiFi signal: how it works and how it can be improved
+- WiFi signal strength: how it works and how it can be improved

 - WiFi boosters, repeaters, and extenders: What's the difference?